aerickson/prusaslicer_settings_for_lulzbot/README.md

 This is working for me on my Lulzbot Mini v1.
 I use it instead of Cura currently.

+I do have a different wiper installed on my Mini (https://www.thingiverse.com/thing:1976831), so the note that if you're looking to use this.

 ## directions

 To install the bed model, follow steps at https://github.com/sn4k3/Ender3.